Code of Behaviour

 Students are required to actively engage with the teaching and learning process.
 To this end, absences from school must be kept to a minimum.
 Students must be punctual for class not only at the start of the school day and after lunch, but also throughout the day.

-Truancy for part of a day or for a full day is a very serious breach of discipline and the Form Master will take whatever action is deemed necessary to deal with it.
+Truancy for part of a day or for a full day is a very serious breach of discipline and the Year Head will take whatever action is deemed necessary to deal with it.

 In accordance with the Education (Welfare) Act 2000, the school authorities are obliged to report absences over 20 days, cumulative, in any one school year to the National Education Welfare Board.